Greenbush Line: MBTA service

-On March 28, 2012, the MBTA announced that Greenbush Line service would no longer operate on weekends, as with the Needham Line and Plymouth Line.
+On March 28, 2012, the MBTA announced that Greenbush Line service would no longer operate on weekends, as with the Needham Line and Plymouth/Kingston Line.
 The move came as a part of fare increases and service cuts in order to close the agency's operating budget shortfall for the following year.
 Weekend service was eliminated beginning July 7, 2012; weekend service was kept for the first week of the new fiscal year to allow for service on the July 4th holiday.
 Weekend service on the Greenbush Line, as well as weekend service on the Plymouth/Kingston Line and Saturday service on the Needham Line, resumed on December 27, 2014.

 Substantially reduced schedules due to the COVID-19 pandemic were in effect from March 16 to June 23, 2020, and from December 14, 2020, to April 5, 2021.
 On January 23, 2021, reduced schedules went into place with no weekend service on seven lines, including the Greenbush Line.
 Service changes on April 5, 2021, added midday service as part of a transition to a regional rail model.
 Weekend service on the Greenbush Line and the six other lines resumed on July 3, 2021.
 As of February 2022, the line has 13 round trips on weekdays and 8 on weekends.
 By October 2022, daily ridership was 2,691 riders; at 44% of pre-COVID ridership, this was the lowest recovery of the system's lines.
+With the 2025 extension of the former Middleborough/Lakeville Line to Fall River and New Bedford causing scheduling conflicts and delays, off-peak and weekend stops at JFK/UMass were removed effective July 21, 2025 as a means to remedy on-time performance, leaving only peak-hour peak-direction stops.